11. Matrices and other arrays#

 ## [3,] 9 10 11 12

-Explain (in your own words) the meaning of the following expressions involving matrix subsetting.
-Note that not each of them is valid.
+Explain the meaning of the following expressions involving matrix subsetting.
+Note that a few of them are invalid.

 X[1, ]